AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2023/AGEAddIn-601-beta.md

 - Ribbon update fails on exit
 - Better support for error message during connection
 - Refresh rendered images in the context menu
+- Better support for security software
+- Loading the browser default value with a diffrent language from the configuration